adamelliotfields/gradio-diffusion/usage.md

 In an image-to-image pipeline, the input image is used as the initial latent.
 With [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter) (Ye et al. 2023), the input image is processed by a separate image encoder and the encoded features are used as conditioning along with the text prompt.

 For capturing faces, enable `IP-Adapter Face` to use the full-face model.
 You should use an input image that is mostly a face along with the Realistic Vision model.
-The input image should also be the same aspect ratio as the output to avoid distortion.

 ### Advanced

 #### DeepCache

-[DeepCache](https://github.com/horseee/DeepCache) (Ma et al. 2023) caches lower UNet layers and reuses them every `Interval` steps:
+[DeepCache](https://github.com/horseee/DeepCache) (Ma et al. 2023) caches lower UNet layers and reuses them every `Interval` steps.
+Trade quality for speed:
-* `1`: no caching
+* `1`: no caching (default)
-* `2`: more quality (default)
+* `2`: more quality
 * `3`: balanced
 * `4`: more speed

 #### FreeU

-[FreeU](https://github.com/ChenyangSi/FreeU) (Si et al. 2023) re-weights the contributions sourced from the UNet’s skip connections and backbone feature maps to potentially improve image quality.
+[FreeU](https://github.com/ChenyangSi/FreeU) (Si et al. 2023) re-weights the contributions sourced from the UNet’s skip connections and backbone feature maps.
+Can sometimes improve image quality.

 #### Clip Skip

 When enabled, the last CLIP layer is skipped.
-This can sometimes improve image quality with anime models.
+Can sometimes improve image quality.

 #### Tiny VAE